simbo1905/root-objects/README.md

 the database) as it is maintained entirely by Java logic.
 The getter that returns the list wraps it in an unmodifiable list.
 That is a proxy object that lets you get at items in the list but throws an exception if you try to modify the list.
 Ninja.

-The net result is that you can "see" both `contract`, `lineitem` and `delivery` objects outside of the package that they are defined in, but you have to call methods on the `contract` objects to modify anything.
+By applying the same approach everywhere we arrange it so that you can "see" both `contract`, `lineitem` and `delivery` objects outside of the package that they are defined in; but you have to call methods on the `contract` objects to modify anything.
 To load and save contract objects you use a public `ContractServce` system class that has methods to query the database to load contracts.